Maysville micropolitan area, Kentucky

-The Maysville Micropolitan Statistical Area (μSA), as defined by the United States Census Bureau, is coterminous with Mason County, Kentucky, whose county seat and largest city is Maysville.
-As of the 2010 census, the population of Mason County and the current µSA was 17,490, and 2014 Census Bureau estimates place the population at 17,166.
+The Maysville Micropolitan Statistical Area (μSA), was an area defined by the United States Census Bureau until 2023.
+It was coterminous with Mason County, Kentucky, whose county seat and largest city is Maysville.
+As of the 2010 census, the population of Mason County and the current μSA was 17,490, and 2014 Census Bureau estimates placed the population at 17,166.

-Prior to a 2013 change in Census Bureau definitions, the Maysville µSA also included Lewis County, Kentucky.
-At that time, the µSA was redefined to consist solely of Mason County, and was also added as part of the Cincinnati-Wilmington-Maysville Combined Statistical Area.
+Prior to a 2013 change in Census Bureau definitions, the Maysville μSA also included Lewis County, Kentucky.
+At that time, the μSA was redefined to consist solely of Mason County, and was also added as part of the Cincinnati-Wilmington-Maysville Combined Statistical Area.

 As of the 2000 census, the μSA, which then consisted of Mason and Lewis Counties, had a population of 30,892 (though a July 1, 2009 estimate placed the population at 31,130).

+In 2023, the Office of Management and Budget revised the definition of the Census Bureau's statistical areas, and as a result, Maysville and Mason County are no longer listed as an μSA or as part of a metropolitan area.
+Additionally, Maysville was removed from the newly renamed Cincinnati–Wilmington, OH–KY–IN Combined Statistical Area.